2 American climbers missing on Pakistan mountain

 Story highlights

-- Weather hampering search efforts for climbers Kyle Dempster and Scott Adamson
+- Weather is hampering search efforts for climbers Kyle Dempster and Scott Adamson

 - Ogre 2 is one of the steepest mountains in the region